 Day to day role.

 Project managing, supervising, coordinating, ensuring security, organising cleaning, building maintenance, dealing with contractors – these are just a few of the things you can expect to do on a day to day basis as a facilities manager.
 The role is hugely diverse but it also varies enormously depending on where you work and the size of the building you’re responsible for.
-In a large organisation, you might have a specific department to manage such as cleaning, catering or security.
+In a large organisation, you might have a specific department to manage such as cleaning, catering assistant services or security.
 In a smaller business, you might have responsibility for the whole lot.